JesseVahlfors/jv_compression_tool/README.md

 This project implements a complete Huffman compression pipeline from scratch, including:

 - Frequency counting
 - Min-heap construction
 - Huffman tree generation
 - Code map building
 - Bit packing/unpacking
 - Header encoding/decoding
-- High-level compression & decompression functions
+- High-level compression & decompression
 - File-based compressor and decompressor
 - Full test suite (unit + integration)

 The goal is to provide a clear, modular reference implementation that is easy to study, extend, and reuse — including on a future demo page.